 John Rufo is assistant professor in American studies and associated faculty in gender and sexuality studies.
-Rufo’s research focuses on the aesthetics of social movements in the Americas, with special consideration given to the relationship between abolition, Black feminism, and internationalism, especially in the twentieth century and contemporary period.
+Rufo’s research focuses on the aesthetics of social movements in the Americas, with special consideration given to the relationship between abolition, Black feminism and internationalism.
 Ongoing research has been published in Diacritics and is forthcoming in Social Text and the Journal of Transnational American Studies.
 Rufo's first book project is under advance contract with Cambridge University Press, through the series Cambridge Core Elements in Feminism and Contemporary Critical Theory.

 Rufo’s classes center struggles in American culture, politics and social life related to race, gender, sexuality, class, nation and disability.
 They regularly offer interdisciplinary courses on the carceral, the anti-colonial, and the life and work of figures like Angela Davis.
 Prior to Kenyon, Rufo taught at Dickinson College in American studies, Hunter College in English, and the City College of New York in Black studies.
 Broadly trained in the arts and humanities, Rufo earned their Ph.D. in English and American studies from the Graduate Center, CUNY; an M.F.A. in “Image Text” (visual culture and creative writing) from Ithaca College; and a B.A. in interdisciplinary studies with honors from Hamilton College.
 Additionally, they have participated in the Futures of American Studies Institute at Dartmouth College.